-- Molina Breathe with Ease® asthma program is for children and adults age 2 years and older. - Molina Healthy Living with Diabetes® diabetes program is for adults age 18 years and older. - Heart Healthy LivingSM cardiovascular program is for members 18 years and older who have one or more of these conditions: coronary artery disease, congestive heart failure or high blood pressure. - Healthy Living with COPD COPD program is for members who have emphysema and/or chronic bronchitis.
+- Molina Breathe with Ease[®] asthma program is for children and adults age 2 years and older. - Molina Healthy Living with Diabetes[®] diabetes program is for adults age 18 years and older. - Heart Healthy LivingSM cardiovascular program is for members 18 years and older who have one or more of these conditions: coronary artery disease, congestive heart failure or high blood pressure. - Healthy Living with COPD COPD program is for members who have emphysema and/or chronic bronchitis. - Motherhood Matters[®] Pregnancy Program assists new mothers and their babies with support and education for a healthy pregnancy.
+Special care is given to those who have a high risk pregnancy.

 All Health Management Program interventions are targeted to the specific needs of each member.
 Members are automatically enrolled based on medical and pharmacy claims.
+Members can also ask Molina to enroll them.
 Program materials include condition specific pamphlets and brochures, workbooks, patient logs, action plans, newsletters and other tools that educate the patient on how to manage their condition.
 In addition, nurses or health educators reach out to patients and provide case management to those who will benefit the most from more frequent, in-depth follow-up.
 Physicians receive results of their patient's self-assessments and updates describing interventions and education offered to members.
-In addition, practitioners receive notifications and patient profiles on all members enrolled in any of the disease management program.
+In addition, practitioners receive notifications and patient profiles on all members enrolled in any of the Health Management Programs.